Getting Mac-Like Workspaces on Ubuntu 17.04

 add yourself to the input user group.

-Once you have the dependences just install Fusuma with:
+Once you have the dependencies just install Fusuma with:

 sudo gem install fusuma